 Relaxing, laughing and sharing your troubles are ideal ways to shrug off the stresses of everyday life.
-This may be especially true for guys, as shown by a British study that found that men who get together with other male friends at least twice a week reap health benefits including less risk of depression and anxiety, and faster recovery from illness.
+This may be especially true for guys, as shown by a major cause of loneliness that found that men who get together with other male friends at least twice a week reap health benefits including less risk of depression and anxiety, and faster recovery from illness.

 That’s right: Going to the pub can be GOOD for you — as long as you keep it real with the brewskis, that is.

 A “bromance” is defined as a close friendship between two men.
 Think Keanu Reeves and Patrick Swayze in Point Break, or Will Smith and Tommy Lee Jones in Men in Black.

 Of course, you don’t need to be an undercover surf cop or alien-surveillance agent to have a bromance.
 You just need to make a new friend at work, at the pub, at the gym, at your kids’ hockey practice, or anywhere else you meet and mingle with other guys.
 That way, you’ll have a new companion on your lunch break, a new friend to swap stories with at the pub, a new buddy to help you heckle the ref, you get the idea.
 You might be surprised how easy it is to make new friends with guys who are in the same boat as you.